shannonmoeller/dotfiles/readme.md

 ## Install

-1. Clone the repo.
+1. Fork and clone your own copy of the repo.
-2. Read `install.sh` entirely.
+2. Read the `install.sh` and `install-*.sh` files entirely.
 3. Run `install.sh` at your discretion.

 ----